isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 <p></p>
 <p>Our Primary 4 students learnt to champion a gracious and responsible heartland
-living and contribute to building a safe and caring community through their involvement in the “I am a Responsible Heartlander” Project.</p>
+living and contribute to building a safe and caring community through their involvement in the
+<br>“I am a Responsible Heartlander” Project.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture7.jpg">
 </div>